vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/concepts-1/vtex-io-documentation-building-a-carousel-using-slider-layout.md

   },
 ```

->⚠️ Bear in mind that <strong>list blocks do not render anything in your store</strong>, they simply hold content that can be edited using the Site Editor and pass it down to their child blocks.
+> ⚠️ Bear in mind that **list blocks do not render anything in your store**, they simply hold content that can be edited using the Site Editor and pass it down to their child blocks.

 4. Now that you've specified which data (in this case, which images) will be displayed in your slider using a `list` block, you need to configure the [slider properties](https://developers.vtex.com/vtex-developer-docs/docs/vtex-slider-layout) themselves, meaning those of the `slider-layout`.

-_For example:_
+*For example:*

 ```json
   "list-context.image-list#demo": {